Ambazonia: Language

 Ambazonians generally use the Cameroonian English dialect.
 However, separatist forces have also developed a unique slang in the context of the insurgency.
 For instance, rebels call their camps "churches", conveying deeper spiritual meaning to these important places where insurgents can organize and hide.
-Researcher Roderick Lando also speculated that the term "church" was connected to the rebels conducting rituals invoking protective magic at their camps.
+Researcher Rodrick Lando also speculated that the term "church" was connected to the rebels conducting rituals invoking protective magic at their camps.
 Similarly, some rebels refer to their guns as "bibles" and their attacks as "crusades", whereas others use the terms "sugarcane" or "stick" for weapons and "groundnuts" for cartridges.
 Lando argued that the usage of more sacrosanct terms by only some rebel factions may have resulted from the internal disagreements within the separatist movement.
 In contrast, the term "frying popcorn" for combat situations is very common among rebels.
 When rebels state that they "wasted" an individual, they describe an assassination.
 Traitors are termed "blacklegs".
 Those who had suffered amputations, often as a result of torture by rebel militias, are described as "short-sleeved", while the act of cutting off someone's fingers is termed "garri".